Integration Scenarios Guide 📘

-This guide describes supported integration patterns for partner systems connecting with AXS.
+This guide outlines the supported integration patterns for partner systems connecting to Straumann® AXS.
+At present, AXS supports backend (server-to-server) integrations only.
+UI-based integrations are not supported.

 Backend Integration – One-way inbound